laboon/CS1530_Fall2016/course-info.md

 ## Group Project Details

-Students will be grouped into groups of 4 or 5, and will work on a project for the duration of the course.
+Students will be grouped into groups of approximately 4 or 5, and will work on a project for the duration of the course.
 There will be several sprints, at the end of each of which the students will have a working version of their software available on GitHub or GitLab, as well as documentation and other information (specified for each particular sprint).

 Deliverables must be committed to GitHub or GitLab by the beginning of class on the day that it is due.
 Late deliverables will NOT be accepted unless authorized __at least 24 hours before the due date__.